SolarianVulpine/dnd-funds-tracker/README.md

 Inspired by multi-user campaign managment sites like [DndBeyond](https://www.dndbeyond.com/) and [Scabard](https://www.scabard.com/pbs/), users will be able to create their party and add members.
-The individual party members will be eligable for claim by another user but would also be trackable without an active claim being necessary (let's assume the party manager—treasurer?—retains custody of unclaimed party members until otherwise handled).
+The individual party members will be eligable for claim by another user but would also be trackable without an active claim being necessary (let's assume the party manager — treasurer? — retains custody of unclaimed party members until otherwise handled).

 To keep track of users and their actions I'll need authentication and profile handling.
 I'm looking into using **Google Cloud** services for managing such things on the backend.

+For now I'll be constructing something very basic using React and Typescript.

+### Necessary Functionality

+#### Front-End (React)
+- Components for LoginForm, AccountBalance, TransactionForm, and TransactionHistory
+- State Management: `useState` for most simple components
+- User Interface (UI): I expect to use bootstrap or tailwind to design the layout of the site.